 The Wisconsin Tower Condominium Resident’s Handbook sounds a similar note, “Although there has been speculation that the steel tower’s original purpose was for blimp landings, there is no proof.”

-But an airship mooring tower on a circa-1930 building is not impossible.
+An airship mooring tower on a circa-1930 building would not be a farfetched idea.
 New York’s 102-story Empire State Building, built at about the same time, had rooftop mooring facilities.
 The 1929 Thomas Jefferson Hotel in Birmingham, Alabama, still retains its mooring mast.
 There is even a ticket office and waiting room atop Cleveland’s Huntington Building, built in 1924.

 Airships docked by coupling to a mooring tower using a linkage at the tip of the craft’s nose, secure but free to pivot as the wind shifted.
 Passenger access was via drop-down stairs from the nose.

 Of the three buildings, only the Empire State Building’s mooring was ever used, and the only successful docking (by a small blimp) required white-knuckle maneuvering.

 For its part, the Zeppelin company wanted nothing to do with the concept.
 According to a 2010 article in the New York Times, “Dr. Hugo Eckener, the commander of the Graf Zeppelin and the world’s expert on dirigibles, said flatly that the Empire State project was not practical.
 Zeppelin landings required scores of ground crewmen, retaining ropes fore and aft, and even then landings were sometimes dicey.”

 The Graf Zeppelin was 800 feet long and very, very delicate, being made mostly of millions of cubic feet of extremely flammable hydrogen gas covered by a thin layer of fabric.